crim-ca/json-schema-validation-service/api/mocks/README.md

-Place controllers for mock mode in this directory.
+Place mock files in this directory.